aliabbas299792/radio/helper.md

 this will run gdb with pm2:

-* pm2 start gdb -- -batch -ex "run" -ex "bt" ./server
+* pm2 start gdb --name [name] --time -- -batch -ex "run" -ex "bt" ./server

-this has the 'servertest' thing
+this has the 'servertest' and 'radio' thing

 * sudo pm2